- Location: Bhairav Parvat Temple(Maa Avantika Shakti Peeth), Bhairavparvat Road, Near Shri Mahakaleshwar Temple, Ujjain, Madhya Pradesh, India.

 Avanti or Bhairav Parvat Shakti Peeth is one of the 52 Shakti Peethas of Maa Sati.
 Maa Avanti Shakti Peetha is located near Ujjain in Madhya Pradesh, India.
 This temple is also known as Gadkalika.
-The temple is beautifully located on Bhairavparvat, at Bhairav hills on the banks of Shipra river a little distance from Ujjaini town.
-Ujjain is well called Ujjain, Ujjayini, Avanti, Avantikapuri and is a historical city of Malwa region in central India, on the far eastern bank of the Shipra or Kshipra River, today part of the state of Madhya Pradesh.
+The temple is beautifully located on Bhairavparvat, at Bhairav hills on the banks of the Shipra river a little distance from Ujjaini town.
+Ujjain is well-called Ujjain, Ujjayini, Avanti, and Avantikapuri and is a historical city of the Malwa region in central India, on the far eastern bank of the Shipra or Kshipra River, today part of the state of Madhya Pradesh.
 It is the management center of Ujjain District and Ujjain Department.

 In historical times the city was called Ujjayini.
 As mentioned in the Mahabharata epic, Ujjayini was the capital of the Avanti Kingdom and has been the Prime Meridian for Hindu geographers since the 4th century BCE.
-Ujjain is among the 7 spiritual cities “Sapta Puri” of the Hindus, and the Kumbh Mela a world popular spiritual celebration is held here every 12 years.
-It is also Temple to Mahakaleshwar Jyotirlinga, among the twelve Jyotirlinga Shrines to Lord Shiva, and is also the place where Lord Krishna came for learning with Balarama and Sudhama from Maharshi Sandipani.
+Ujjain is among the 7 spiritual cities of “Sapta Puri” of the Hindus, and the Kumbh Mela a world-popular spiritual celebration is held here every 12 years.
+It is also the Temple to Mahakaleshwar Jyotirlinga, among the twelve Jyotirlinga Shrines to Lord Shiva, and is also the place where Lord Krishna came for learning with Balarama and Sudhama from Maharshi Sandipani.

 Sati was not able to withstand this insult.
 So, Devi Sati gave her life by jumping into the fire of Havan organized by her father King Daksh.
-When Lord Shiva was running around the planet carrying her body that Lord Vishnu divided the body into 51 parts utilizing his Sudarshan chakra.
+When Lord Shiva was running around the planet carrying her body Lord Vishnu divided the body into 51 parts utilizing his Sudarshan chakra.
 Out of those 51 parts, from which the ‘Upper Lip’ of Sati fell to this place.
 Here Sati is called Avanti or maa Avantika and Lord Shiva is called Lambakarna.

 There are no records as to who and when the temple was built, however, it most likely dates back to the 4th century BC, the time when Ujjain came to being by the Avanti Kingdom.
 The Avanti Shakti Peeth attracts its name from the Avanti Kings who established the region and was a holy place for the royal family members.
-Avanti temple is mentioned in Mahabharata legendary too.
+Avanti temple is mentioned in Mahabharata as legendary too.
 Devotees visiting this temple can discover from regional a lot of people about the temple and its origin.

 People Worship the Goddess for the fulfillment of their wishes, to gain prosperity, and also visit this temple to seek fulfillment of the following:-